Indigenous Peoples' Day (United States): Criticism and controversy

-Indigenous Peoples' Day has been harshly criticized by conservatives, with the Washington Examiner publishing a column calling for the holiday's end since indigenous peoples attacked and conquered each other's land.
-Then-President Donald Trump attacked Indigenous Peoples' Day at a campaign rally in Michigan, calling it an example of how "the radical left is eradicating our history".
+Indigenous Peoples' Day has been criticized by some American conservative communities and public figures.
+In 2020, President Donald Trump criticized Indigenous Peoples' Day at a campaign rally in Michigan, calling it an example of how "the radical left is eradicating our history".
+In 2022, the Washington Examiner published a column calling for the holiday's end, saying that Indigenous peoples attacked and conquered each other's land.